 Joe: “Coaching?
 Do you coach football?”

 I think Joe must have looked at my size or something and just assumed it must be football.
-No one ever mentioned gymnastics or long distance running!
-But, when asked “What do you do?” and I explained I am an author and a “coach” I would almost invariably hear the question:“What sport?” all the time.
+No one ever mentioned gymnastics or long-distance running!
+When asked “What do you do?” and I explain I am an author and a coach, I would almost invariably hear the question: “What sport?”

-But, that’s not so much the case anymore.
-Today, people throughout the world have recognized life, career, financial, business and insert the category _______ coaching is a profession that’s here to stay.
+But that’s not the case as often anymore.
+Today, people throughout the world have recognized life, career, finances, and business and inserted the category _______.
+Coaching is a profession that’s here to stay.

 When I left pastoring and leading a non-profit in 2001, there were roughly 3000 coaches in the US.
 (ICF said 2100 in 1999)

 And I think coaching has the potential, almost more than any other profession or skill, to change the world for good.
-Really be a catalyst to help people change themselves and change their environments.
+Be a catalyst to help people change themselves and change their environments.